Wouldn’t it be better if you knew what your buyer wanted even before they did?

 For example, if your sales team already trains on objective handling, you should leverage that content on your blog.
 If such objections are so common, you often can answer them on your website at some point in the sales process to further marketing qualified leads (MQLs) or, in some cases, even information qualified leads (IQLs).

-Need Help Creating a Buyer Persona
+Need Help Creating a Buyer Persona?

 Like I said earlier, a buyer persona must be more than just a superficial set of character traits.
-To understand the process that a buyer goes through, some real life information must be gathered.
+To understand the process that a buyer goes through, some real-life information must be gathered.
 Don’t be tempted to rely on your own guesses and assumptions.

 To create a real buyer persona, you must interview real people.
-Ideally, 2-5 people who have recently not converted to a customer.
+Ideally, 2-5 people who have recently not converted to a client.
 Their insights will be far more valuable than anything we can conjure or assume.

-If you are generating leads, but not customers, it is likely that your buyer personas and content offers are not aligned.
+If you are generating leads, but not clients, it is likely that your buyer personas and content offers are not aligned.
 I would love to help identify why people are not moving through your process and generate lead quality reports for you.